captainGeech42/zanderwork.com/content/blog/hosting-a-sauerbraten-server.md

 To simplify things, I put together a Dockerfile and accompanying `docker-compose.yml` that makes it a bit easier to run the server.
 You can view it on [Docker Hub](https://hub.docker.com/repository/docker/captaingeech/cube2srv) and [GitHub](https://github.com/captainGeech42/cube2srv).

-Create this `docker-compose.yml` and do `docker-compose up` to start the server (assuming you have your finishd `server-init.cfg` in the current directory):
+Create this `docker-compose.yml` and do `docker-compose up` to start the server (assuming you have your finished `server-init.cfg` in the current directory):

 ```yml
 version: '3'